anvetsu/reo/docs/tut.md

 ; [179.25 170.0 165.75 121.0 94.0]
 ```

-As we can see here, the arithmetic operators can operate on lists as well as they work with individual numbers.
+As we can see here, the arithmetic operators can operate on vectors as well as they work with individual numbers.
 This is true for comparison operators and many other built-in functions.
-This "burrowing" behavior extends to lists
+This "burrowing" behavior extends to vectors
 of more complex shapes and structures.
-This advanced list processing capability eliminates the need for imperative,
+This advanced vector processing capability eliminates the need for imperative,
 "loopy" code common in many languages.

-You may freely mix numbers and lists in an arithmetic expression.
+You may freely mix numbers and vectors in an arithmetic expression.
 For example, you can add a `5%` tax to the prices as,

 ```rust
 ? tax:0.05